2016 August: Donkey Mountain (North-East Maze), Gardens of Stone National Park, NSW, Australia

 - On the left side : BB and Geoff Fox

 - On the right side: BL is directly in front.

 58) Still at the back wall, looking back at Grand Hall ~~~

 • Left to right: BB, JD, Geoff Fox

-• You can see a very narrow gap immediately to the right of JD ... that is the narrow slot (photo #55) from which we entered into Grand Hall.
+• You can see a narrow vertical gap in the middle of the pic with a tree in front ... that is the narrow slot (photo #55) from which we entered into Grand Hall.

 - Lower pic: There is a log book in a plastic box in a recess in the wall.
 Geoff Fox has logged our entry and is about to put the box back into the recess.